 Why a certified letter?
 There is an old saying.
 “Nobody ever says I love you with a certified letter.”
 In other words, the recipient knows this is an important message and that it is in no way trivial.
 Especially if he or she has to personally sign for it because the card was mailed with the restricted service.

-With this in mind, let’s look at a sample letter that Mary could write to Jennifer, and following that, how Mary will respond to Jennifer when she no doubt calls after receiving the card.
+With this in mind, let’s look at a sample letter that Mary could write to Ruth, and following that, how Mary will respond to Ruth when she no doubt calls after receiving the card.

 I write you with great love and fondness to tell you that this tension between us regarding my awareness of coming catastrophic or changes shall never trouble our relationship again.
 It is not to say dear daughter, that I have changed my mind, for I have not.
 Rather I am writing you to admit my own failing as a parent.